 - Get them to commit.
 If you’ve put in a month’s work on an adventure that they’ve said they want, and they show up at the session, and say they’ve changed their minds, I think it’s allowable to strike them in the head with something heavy16.
 Make it clear that their choice is binding, and if they come up with a better idea at the start of the session, defer it for a later adventure.

 - Make sure you accept their decision.
 Point out options, offer opinions, but don’t try and make them choose something they don’t want.
 Once they’ve chosen, don’t try and weasel the adventure around to something else.
 Don’t use the adventure to punish them for not going with your idea.
 Basically, don’t be a dick.

 When they’ve told you what their plans are for the next step, prepare the adventure based on that.
 I don’t pretend to know what kind of prep work you need to do for your game – that varies from system to system, and from campaign to campaign, and from GM to GM – but spend that time trying to make the characters glad they chose the option they did.
 Pour coolness on the idea, throw in some neat twists and surprises17, make the opposition interesting and engaging, and do what you need to do to make the adventure rock.

 A crucial part of preparing for a Sandbox game is keeping track of what happens so it can inform the rest of the game.
 In a linear game, this is pretty straightforward, but it’s a little more complicated for Sandbox games.
 Take notes, and leaf through them when you’re prepping adventures to see if there’s anything interesting that you can call back up to add some continuity.
 Make sure you don’t lose the name of the NPC that you made up off the top of your head but has now become important.
 Keep track of any surviving villains and not-quite-extinct plots and conspiracies, and any extinct NPCs or cities or helpful organizations.
 This becomes invaluable when it comes time to start pulling the threads together for the emergent storyline that the campaign generates.

 No matter how much you prepare, though, you’re going to wind up having to wing it from time to time, so make sure that you’re ready for that, too.
-Keep an encounter or two salted away for when you need to send in the ninjas, and try and tie these encounters into other aspects of the game.
+Keep an encounter or two salted away for when you need to send in the ninjas18, and try and tie these encounters into other aspects of the game.
 Using a system that is easy to improvise in – GUMSHOE and FATE, for example – means that you can get a lot of mileage out of a single encounter, while systems that aren’t quite as easy to improvise in – D&D, for example – may mean you need to have a couple encounters ready just in case.
 If nothing else, sending in the ninjas gives you a little bit of breathing room to cope with the unexpected player choice that prompted your little panic attack.

 When you do improvise, it’s even more important to take notes to keep things straight.
 If you haven’t tied the improvised section into the main plot before, take a good postmortem look at the notes, and figure out how it’s related after the fact.
 It helps build verisimilitude.
 Not that it has to be tied to the current main plot; sometimes, it can be fun to throw in an alternate storyline to see if the characters19 can figure out that there’s actually two different things going on at once.
 Or, it can be a hook into a new adventure, showing up a little early.